Canadian Forts

 (1939 - 1943), Stanley Park, Vancouver

 Located on Ferguson Point, originally armed with two 6-inch MK7 guns on MK2 mounts, later replaced with two 4.7-inch guns.
-The guns were switched in 1942 with those on Yorke Island.
+The guns were swapped-out in 1942 with those on Yorke Island.
 The gun emplacements were buried in 1948.
 The site is marked by a Royal Canadian Artillery plaque.
 The two-story underground magazine still exists, but no public access.
-The Officers' Mess still exists, now part of a restaurant.
+The Officers' Mess still exists, now incorporated into the Teahouse restaurant.
 The battery observation post and the powerhouse were demolished in 1963.
 Two searchlights were also emplaced here.
+The 1000-acre public park was originally created in 1888.
+See also Vancouver Park Board - Stanley Park

 (1914, 1939 - 1950/1968), Vancouver

-Located on Point Grey at the University of British Columbia, in the vicinity of the Museum of Anthropology.
-In WWI several 60-pounder field guns were positioned here.
-Originally named Point Grey Battery.
+Located on Point Grey at the present University of British Columbia, Museum of Anthropology.
+In WWI two 60-pounder field guns were positioned here.
 In WWII two 6-inch MK7 guns were initially emplaced here on temporary mounts, soon replaced by three 6-inch MK7 guns on MK2 mounts.
+One source makes a reference to Fort Grey in WWII.
 Placed in caretaker status in 1948.
-In 1950 the barracks were used as extra dormitories for the students of the University of British Columbia.
+In 1950 the barracks were used as extra dormitories for the students of the University of British Columbia (aka "Fort Camp").
 The Battery OP was used as a military radio transmitter station until the 1960's.
 The reservation was transferred to the province in 1968.
 One gun position and the cantonment area were demolished in 1973 for the construction of the museum.
 The other two gun positions still remain at each end of the museum.
 The examination gun (1939 - 1942) was a 6-pounder Hotchkiss gun.
 A 3.7-inch AA gun was on the point some distance from the fort.
 Two additional AA guns were also in the area.
-Two searchlights were positioned on the beach (conrete towers and powerhouse still remain).
+Two searchlights were positioned on the beach (concrete towers and powerhouse still remain).

 ¤¤¤ Steveston Battery

 A field emplacement for two 18-pounder MK1 guns.
 An AA battery was also located here.
-One 18-pounder gun was later replaced with two 25-pounder guns.
-Located on the northern bank of the mouth of the Fraser River, on top of the dike near the town.
+One 18-pounder gun was later replaced with two 25-pounder guns in 1943.
+Located near the northern bank of the mouth of the south arm of the Fraser River, at the end of the Steveston Highway on the west dike of Lulu Island, north of town.

 ¤¤¤ Boundary Bay Battery